datalayer/mcp-compose/docs/USER_GUIDE.md

 ## Introduction

-MCP Server Composer is a comprehensive solution for managing and composing multiple Model Context Protocol (MCP) servers.
+MCP Compose is a comprehensive solution for managing and composing multiple Model Context Protocol (MCP) servers.
 It provides:

 - **Unified Interface**: Single entry point for multiple MCP servers
 - **Web UI**: Modern web interface for management and monitoring